 First, the physical universe we can sense and all energy are vibratory and have wave properties of wavelength and frequency.
 Einstein showed us that matter and energy are equivalent, so both have wave properties.
-Light is vibratory electromagnetic energy - sound is mechanical vibratory pressure energy.
-Solid objects have wave properties because they composed of atoms that contain particles having wave properties.
+Light is vibratory electromagnetic energy - sound is vibratory mechanical pressure energy.
+Solid objects have wave properties because they are composed of atoms that contain particles having wave properties.

-I will stick my neck out and say I believe that consciousness and thought are also vibratory.
+I believe that consciousness and thought are also vibratory.
 I don't know what kind of medium thought waves propagate through - it probably has an electromagnetic component associated with neurochemistry and electrical activity of the nerves involved - but we don't yet understand the physical mechanisms of thought or consciousness - so the idea is untested.
 But it seems reasonable.